Colorado Timbersled Rentals

 Winter Riding Boots

 Our cancellation policy: If cancelled within 48 hours, non-refundable.

 Unguided Timbersled Rentals out of Vail/Minturn.
 How does that work?

 Due to Forest Service Laws, it is illegal for Outfitters such as ourselves to drop machines off at trailheads or provide guided service in the Vail, Colorado area.
-What we can do is provide you with a trailer at no cost and we can show you were to go – you are your own guide.
-If you do not have a vehicle that can tow, we have a Chevy Yukon that you can rent for an added fee.
+What we can do is provide you with a trailer at no cost and show you where to go on your own.
+If you do not have a vehicle that can tow a trailer, we have a Chevy Yukon for additional rental.
 If you are looking for a guided experience, we offer Guided Timbersled Snow Bike Tours at our Buena Vista location.
 From our Red Cliff location, you can take yourself on an unguided tour without the need for a trailer.